-NSR_LTP (SEK/ton) = 247Au(ppm)+3.80Ag(ppm)+358Cu(%)+164Zn(%)+131Pb(%)
+$$NSR_LTP (SEK/ton) = 283Au(ppm) + 4.40Ag(ppm) + 395Cu(\%) + 164Zn(\%) + 131Pb(\%)$$

-Zn and Ag are the commodities that contribute the most to the value of Garpenberg, they each account for about 36% of the total value.
-The other commodities have relatively lower contribution, with 16% for Pb, 11% for Au and 1% for Cu.
+Zn and Ag are the commodities that contribute the most to the value of Garpenberg, Both accounting for around 38% of the total value.
+The other commodities have relatively lower contribution, with 13% for Pb, 10% for Au and 1% for Cu.

-The variable costs are around 270 SEK/t.
+The variable costs are around 290 SEK/t.
 These are the direct costs for mining and processing a ton of ore.
 Variable costs include for example consumables, transportation and a percentage of spare parts and energy.
 This value is used as a guideline in the stope creation process to decide, whether to include material in a stope or not, assuming there is spare capacity at the mill.

-The operational costs are around 500 SEK/t.
+The operational costs are around 530 SEK/t.
 This cost includes variable costs as defined above, and additionally fixed costs such as personnel costs and facility maintenance.
 This value is used as a guideline for the minimum value of a whole stope.

-The breakeven costs are around 610 SEK/t.
+The breakeven costs are around 690 SEK/t.
 The breakeven cost for the whole site includes fixed and variable costs as defined above, and additionally costs for sustaining investments, such as future strategic mine development and re-purchasing of production machines.
 Depreciations and capital investments are not included in the site operational costs.
 This value is used to make sure that a larger set of stopes is profitable over a period of time.